Of course, the best cure for diaper rash is to prevent it from happening in the first place, but that's not always possible.

 Yeast infections love damp, bacteria-filled places like the chubby folds on baby legs where a wet diaper sits.

-Anything your baby’s body doesn’t react well to can upset both her external and internal pH balance.
+Anything your baby’s body doesn’t react well to can upset both their external and internal pH balance.

 Antibiotics can affect the pH balance of the skin and within the body.
 But when mom (or baby) has been put on antibiotics—especially right after birth—the chance of diaper rash increases.
 Introducing new foods is another common culprit for diaper rash because baby may have an allergic reaction to them that shows up as diaper rash.